jnevesaraujo/VolunteerSchedule/README.md

 ## Demo

-This project is fully functional as a demo using **local storage**.
-To run it, simply clone the repository and open the `index.html` file in your web browser.
+This project is fully functional as a demo using **local storage** and it's running here [Volunteer Schedule](https://janica-xi.github.io/VolunteerSchedule/)

 **Note:** The original version of this application connects to a **Google Firestore** database for persistent data storage.
-This GitHub repository is configured to demonstrate the frontend functionality using local storage for a simple and effective demo.
+This GitHub repository is configured to demonstrate the frontend functionality using local storage and the first load will generate dummy content for illustration purposes.